Trailer Impact: Dumbo Posts Highest Recall at 42.7%; Avengers: Endgame Posts Most Interest in a Cinema View at 75.5% - Boxoffice

 Dumbo / Disney / Friday, March 29

-- That’s likely due in large part to the trailer playing before this past weekend’s blockbuster opening of Captain Marvel.

-- Dumbo spends its first week at #1, after spending the past two weeks at a prior #2 peak.
+- It spends its second week at #1 on the recall metric.

-- It also spends a 10th consecutive week in the recall metric’s top three.
+- It also spends its 11th consecutive week — all but one of its tracking weeks — in the recall metric’s top three.

-- This live-action remake of the animated 1941 Disney classic centers on an elephant who can fly.
+- An elephant learns to fly in this live-action remake of Disney’s animated 1941 classic.

-- Far From Home spends its first week in the recall metric’s top three, at #2, after previously peaking as high as #5.

-- Tom Holland returns as the iconic superhero in a Europe-set story, along with a new character Mysterio played by Jake Gyllenhaal.

-- 25.9% of moviegoers (148 respondents) saw and recalled this trailer this week.
+- 23.3% of moviegoers (91 respondents) saw and recalled the trailer this week.

-- Similar to Dumbo and Far From Home as detailed above, that’s likely due in large part to the trailer playing before this past weekend’s Captain Marvel.

-- Endgame spends its first week in the recall metric’s top three, at #3, after previously peaking at #4.
+- It spends its third non-consecutive week in the recall metric’s top three, all at #3.

-- This intended final installment of the blockbuster Avengers superhero franchise stars an ensemble cast including Robert Downey Jr., Chris Hemsworth, and Scarlett Johansson.

 Top Three Trailers with Highest Cinema Interest Among Moviegoing Audiences